Post by Graveyardbride on Oct 27, 2018 15:34:11 GMT -5

 Moore Russell Fletcher, a doctor in Cambridge, Mass., fanned the flames of taphophobia in 1884 when he wrote a treatise on premature burial: One Thousand Persons Buried Alive by Their Best Friends, after collecting stories from newspaper accounts around the world.
 Some described premature burial, others premature preparations for burial.

 In 1855, Fletcher recorded that the wife of the Rev. Mr. Wells of Woodstock, N.H., seemed to die of consumption on a Friday and her body was prepared for burial.
 “On the following Monday the lady revived and conversed freely with her friends,” he wrote.
 “She told them that she was conscious and had heard all that was said about her, but was not able to speak or make the slightest motion.”
-Fletcher also reported that in June 1870, a Dr. Stroinski stopped at George Chandler’s house between Nashua, N.H., and Tyngsboro, Mass.
-His daughter Susan had died and was placed in a coffin.
-The doctor examined the girl and declared she hadn’t died, but only fallen into a fit.
+Fletcher also reported that in June 1870, a Dr. Stroinski stopped at George Chandler’s house between Nashua, N.H., and Tyngsboro, Mass., where Chandler’s daughter, Susan, was lying in her coffin.
+The doctor examined the girl and declared she wasn’t died, but had only fallen into a fit.
 He revived her and “the next day the girl voided a tapeworm of unusually large size.”

 Then on March 13, 1875, a young man in Vassalboro, Maine, died of consumption.
 “Friendly hands prepared the poor, emaciated body for burial,” Fletcher wrote.
 But then, “it was discovered that the heart had begun again to make its slow and measured beats, the pulse throbbed, the young man arose in his death-shroud, and spoke clearly and distinctly to those who stood appalled about him in the chamber.”